Financial Wellness

 For more information, discuss probate laws with your attorney and develop a plan to protect your loved ones from undergoing public court proceedings.
 In the event probate can’t be avoided, consider hiring a probate lawyer to help navigate the process.

 Work with your financial advisor to prepare for potential long-term care needs.
-You may also want to consider options like long-term care insurance, a type of insurance that helps pay for care while preserving your assets.
+Most of us will need care at some point in our lives, often after a medical emergency, or due to aging.4 You may also want to consider options like long-term care insurance, a type of insurance that helps pay for care while preserving your assets.

 Be sure to discuss your options and come up with several plans in case your health needs change.